A first systematic study of [OIII] 88$\mu$m at $z>8$: two luminous oxygen lines and a powerful ionized outflow in the first 600 million years: Observations Methods

 \subsubsection{UNCOVER-37126}

 UNCOVER-37126 is a UV-luminous galaxy ($M_\mathrm{UV} = -20.01$) first reported by \citet{fujimoto2024_uncover}, who inferred a spectroscopic redshift of $z=10.255$ based on a NIRSpec prism detection of the Lyman break.
 As discussed in several works, Lyman-break-derived redshifts can be uncertain by $\Delta z > 0.2$ \citep[e.g.,][]{hainline2024,heintz2025_primal,witstok2025}, and subsequent studies have indeed reported different values for UNCOVER-37126, ranging from $z=10.02 - 10.39$ \citep{tang2024,heintz2025_primal,price2025,roberts-borsani2025}.
 We here adopt the redshift of $z=10.255$ from \citet{fujimoto2024_uncover} as fiducial, but discuss the effects of its uncertain redshift in the context of our \oiii{} observations in the subsequent sections.
+We furthermore note that MIRI/LRS observations of UNCOVER-37126, as recently presented by \citet{marques-chaves2026}, did not detect any rest-optical emission lines in the galaxy, and hence cannot be used to refine the redshift measurement.

 We adopt the physical properties and lensing magnification of UNCOVER-37126 from the UNCOVER DR4-spec catalog, where spectroscopic redshifts and medium-band photometry have been incorporated into the SED fitting \citep{furtak2023_lensing,suess2024_megascience,wang2024_uncover_catalog,weaver2024_uncover_catalog,price2025}.
 Fitting was performed using {\sc{Prospector}} \citep{johnson2021} under the assumption of a non-parametric star formation history.
 A two-component dust model is adopted following \citet{charlot_fall2000}, with a flexible attenuation curve as in \citet{noll2009}.
 For the SFR of UNCOVER-37126, we adopt the value averaged over the last $30\,\mathrm{Myr}$ (Table \ref{tab:properties}). \\